-SOS has a retirement plan for employees formed under Section 403(b) of the Internal Revenue Code which covers substantially all employees of SOS.
-Total discretionary plan contributions made by SOS for the years ended June 30, 2023 and 2022 were \$219,403 and \$203,812, respectively.
+The Organization has a retirement plan for employees formed under Section 403(b) of the Internal Revenue Code which covers substantially all employees of the Organization.
+Total discretionary plan contributions made by the Organization for the years ended June 30, 2024 and 2023 were \$276,007 and \$219,403, respectively.